-(a) A motion to intervene and the required supporting documents must be submitted to the Clerk of Court in conventional form and must be served in conventional form on each party.
+(a) A motion to intervene and the required supporting documents must be submitted to the clerk in conventional form and must be served in conventional form on each party.
 With the exception of a reply brief in support of the motion to intervene, further materials may not be filed unless and until leave to intervene is granted.

 - (b) Anyone moving to intervene must: - (1) comply with L.R.
 7.1(c) and (d); - (2) state whether leave is sought under Fed.
 R. Civ.
-P. 24(a) or (b) and the grounds for intervention; and - (3) submit to the Clerk and serve on the parties all of the following at one time: - (A) the motion and separate brief in support; - (B) the proposed pleading; - (C) if the proposed intervenor is a corporation, a disclosure statement as provided by Fed.
+P. 24(a) or (b) and the grounds for intervention; and - (3) submit to the clerk and serve on the parties all of the following at one time: - (A) the motion and separate brief in support; - (B) the proposed pleading; - (C) if the proposed intervenor is a corporation, a disclosure statement as provided by Fed.
 R. Civ.
-P. 7.1(a); and - (D) if counsel is not a member of the Bar of this Court, a complete application for leave to appear pro hac vice under L.R.
-83.1(d), excepting only the fee. - (c) If leave to intervene is granted, the intervenor must: - (1) file electronically; and - (2) immediately pay any pro hac vice fees.
+P. 7.1(a); and - (D) if counsel is not a member of the bar of this court, a complete application for leave to appear pro hac vice under L.R.
+83.1(d), excepting only the fee.

+(c) If After leave to intervene is granted, the intervenor must: file electronically.